rolandocaldas/myOwnFirewall/README.md

 ### Stop the firewall

-You can stop the firewall (and remove all their rules) running the command
+You can stop the firewall (and remove all their rules) if you run the command

 ```bash
 /etc/myOwnFirewall/myOwnFirewall stop